 Every five years, a review of our BAU strategic plans is carried out.
-A map is produced as part of the review of the BAU strategic plans, that reflects the areas for clearfelling in the BAU.
-This map will form the basis of public consultation through a web map application.
+A summary is produced as part of the review of the BAU strategic plans, that reflects the areas for clearfelling and thinning in the BAU.
+This is spatially represented and available for public consultation through a web map application.
 If concerns are raised about particular areas they will be addressed at this time.
 Coillte will on occasion have to make adjustments or amendments to our felling plans for reasons such as silvicultural, landscape design, restructuring, market conditions, forest disease and windblow.
-These changes will be consulted on, in line with Coilltes consultation policy.
+These changes will be consulted on, in line with Coillte’s consultation policy.

-- placing adverts in national and regional newspapers;
+- extensive media campaign, placing adverts in national and regional newspapers;

 - issuing mailshots to stakeholders registered with Coillte

-- comments / views raised during this consultation process are considered and where possible fed into the planning process at review time.
+- submissions raised during this consultation process were considered and where possible fed into the planning process at review time.

 Other land use purposes